Kate Valentine

 Kate Valentine is a painter and printmaker from Aotearoa New Zealand, now living and working on Gayamaygal Country near Manly, NSW.

-Valentine’s practice explores native and introduced flora as sustained meditations on place, growth, time and impermanence.
-Her works reimagine lush environments through intricate, densely layered compositions, stretching botanical forms and flattening pictorial space to draw detail forward into the viewer’s plane.
-The resulting images balance precision and abundance, inviting close looking while evoking immersive, dreamlike landscapes.
+Valentine makes paintings and drawings of the native and introduced flora of her local area as sustained meditations on place, growth, time and impermanence.
+Her works imagine lush environments through intricate, densely layered compositions, stretching botanical forms and flattening pictorial space to draw detail forward into the viewer’s plane.
+The resulting images balance precision and abundance, inviting close looking while evoking immersive, dreamlike spaces.

 Trained as a printmaker, drawing and composition are central to Valentine’s approach.
-Her current body of work engages with the visual and spatial language of Japanese printmaking and painting, Manga, and 1990s–2000s Neopop aesthetics, referencing exhibitions such as Hokusai x Manga: Japanese Pop Culture since 1680 (2016) and Jeff Koons: Easyfun Ethereal (2001).
+Her current bodies of work engage with the visual and spatial language of Japanese printmaking and painting and 1990s–2000s Neopop aesthetics.

-Before returning to full-time studio practice, Valentine held professional roles in libraries and cultural institutions, information policy, and product management, informing a creative practice shaped by research, systems thinking, and material rigor.
+Before returning to full-time studio practice, Valentine held professional roles in libraries and cultural institutions, information policy, and product management, informing a creative practice shaped by scholarly research and systems thinking.

 Valentine studied printmaking and art history at the Elam School of Fine Arts, Auckland, graduating with a BFA in Printmaking and a BA in Art History from the University of Auckland and the University of Edinburgh, where she received the Printmaking Prize.
 She also holds a Master of Information Studies with Distinction from Victoria University of Wellington, supported by a Victoria Graduate Scholarship and awarded the Rosemary Smith-Horton Prize for Digital Technologies.